-Over the course of the CDO project, researchers completed a series of place-based case studies in major urban centres with a strong tech presence across Canada: Toronto, Vancouver, Montreal, Waterloo, and Ottawa.
-In addition to these detailed case studies of ICT and related digital and technology-oriented activities in Canadian cities, researchers working under the auspices of Theme II conducted several studies focused on intermediaries and digital platforms that act as brokers in the innovation process, broadly defined.
+CDO RESEARCHERS COMPLETED A SERIES of place-based case studies in major urban centres with a strong tech presence across Canada: Toronto, Vancouver, Montreal, Waterloo, and Ottawa.
+In addition to these detailed case studies of ICT and related digital and technology-oriented activities, researchers conducted several studies focused on intermediaries and digital platforms that act as brokers in the innovation process, broadly defined.